Hungary sees Russia as 'expansionist', but not aggressive - government aide

-BUDAPEST Russia pursues an "expansionist" policy in eastern Europe though this might not amount to attempts to destabilise countries in the region, Prime Minister Viktor Orban's chief of staff said on Thursday.
+BUDAPEST (Reuters) - Russia pursues an "expansionist" policy in eastern Europe though this might not amount to attempts to destabilise countries in the region, Prime Minister Viktor Orban's chief of staff said on Thursday.

 In a speech in Warsaw earlier U.S. President Donald Trump described Poland as an exemplary ally in building defences to counter Russian "destabilising behaviour".